 Dr. Acosta-Deprez holds a BS in Nursing from Saint Louis University in the Philippines, and both master's and doctorate degrees in curriculum and instruction from the University of Wisconsin, Madison.

-Dr. Acosta-Deprez teaches the following courses: HCA 527 (Research Methods in Health Care Management) and HCA 698 (Project) in our MSHCA Accelerated Program.
+Dr. Acosta-Deprez teaches the following Accelerated Program courses: HCA 527 (Research Methods in Health Care Management) and HCA 698 (Project).

 Courtney Atkins is the Manager of Performance Improvement and Clinical Decision Support for MemorialCare Health System, where she coordinates the collection, analysis, and reporting of all clinical data sources for a five-hospital system.

 Ms. Atkins evaluates current data sources for use in key quality initiatives including the incorporation of data from the system-wide electronic medical record for clinical reporting.
 Ms. Atkins also leads the coordination and submission of surveys which have led to recognition and awards from US News and World Report, from Integrated Health Network, and from Modern Healthcare.